singapore vegan travel guide

 3rd Floor, Clarke Quay Central mall

-NomVnom is a beloved vegan fast food restaurant is known for their signature burgers, such as the “QQ Cheezy” made with a house-made mushroom patty, gooey vegan cheese.
-Their popular “Vegan Truffle Fries” and “Mala Soup” blends local flavors with international trends.
+NomVnom is a beloved vegan fast food restaurant known for their signature burgers, such as the “QQ Cheezy” made with a house-made mushroom patty, gooey vegan cheese.
+Their popular “Vegan Truffle Fries” and “Mala Soup” blends local flavours with international trends.

 We got the Ramly and the Fishless burger – both tasty!
 Ramly was unique and something I had not tried before – it’s a vegan twist on the popular Malaysian street burger.